Walt Disney Studios (Burbank): Stages 4 and 5

 Stage 4, which was completed in 1958, was first used for Darby O'Gill and the Little People.
 Upon completing 30 years of service in 1998, Stage 4 was divided into two new television studios, creating the new Stage 4 and Stage 5.
 Stage 4 is known as the "Home Improvement stage", as that series was filmed here from 1991 to 1999.
-Stage 4 is currently inhabited by Black-ish.

 Stages 6 and 7

 Stages 6 and 7, built in 1997 are the newest soundstages at the Walt Disney Studios.
 These audience-rated stages provide comprehensive production support with computer-controlled access, high-volume air-conditioning, and adjoining production support building.
-They are built on the former back-lot and are located behind the Frank G. Wells Building.
+They are built on the former "Residential Street" and "Business Street" back-lot (seen in the films Something Wicked This Way Comes (1983), Fright Night (1985), and are located behind the Frank G. Wells Building.
 Both stages are 15000 sqft each and are in frequent use at the studios.
 Popular productions here have included, My Wife and Kids, The Muppets, 8 Simple Rules For Dating My Teenage Daughter, The Geena Davis Show, and Brothers and Sisters.